 Beginning in March 2016, Green Space Alliance Consulting Inc. worked in conjunction with County of Two Hills No. 21 Council, staff and community members to complete the update of the MDP.
+The previous MDP was completed in collaboration with Municipal Planning Services.
 The County actively solicited stakeholder comments and provided opportunities for meaningful public input in the form of public meetings.
 As such, the MDP conforms as much as possible to the vision of the County of Two Hills No. 21 as set forth by the County's residents.